AustinAres2007/DeveloperJoe/README.md

 - ~~Check if user logged in with `gcloud login` of whatever the shitty fucking command was~~ Same as above
 - ~~Add error handling for PaLM 2.
 No error handling is set at all. (https://cloud.google.com/vertex-ai/docs/generative-ai/learn/responsible-ai maybe? idk)~~
 - ~~Need to redesign /help for command groups~~
-- Need to add Gemini and add streaming capabilities to PaLM and or Gemini
+- ~~Need to add Gemini and add streaming capabilities to PaLM and or Gemini~~ In another update
 - ~~Test Protected Classes~~
 - ~~Add protected class functionality to functions (Will become much more useful hopefully)~~